Setup

 Owlistic consists of two main components:

-- Backend: Written in Go
+- Server: Written in Go

-- Frontend: Flutter web application
+- App: Flutter web application

-Setting Up the Backend
+Setting Up the Server

 cd src/backend